MZandtheRaspberryPi/doggy_dance_project/oatpp-robo-dance-project/README.md

 ## Forward Kinematics using Denavit-Hartenberg Parameters

-Two variables for rotation are theta and alpha.
-Two variables for displacement are r and d.
+Lets assume we know the location of the body (x,y,z) and the pose of the pody (rotation about x, y, z).
+We also know the angle of each movable joint.
+How do we calculate where the end effectors, the robot paws, are?

+We use a framework for robotic joint translation called the Denavit-Hartenberg Parameters.
+This lets us specify the robotic system and describe each link between joints using 4 parameters, namely two for rotation, theta and alpha, and two variables for displacement, r and d.
+Once we have a table with these four parameters filled out for the links between joints, we can write transformation matrices using screw displacement to translate back and forth between joints to the end effectors.
+This is convenient as its a simple matrix multiplication operation to describe joint or end effector position.

+The parameters are:
-Theta: angle from Xn-1 to X n around Z n -1.
+* theta: angle from Xn-1 to X n around Z n -1.
-alpha: angle from zn-1 to zn around x n.
+* alpha: angle from zn-1 to zn around x n.

-r (sometimes see a letter instead of r): distance between origin of n-1 frame and origin of n frame along xn direction.
+* r (sometimes see a letter instead of r): distance between origin of n-1 frame and origin of n frame along xn direction
-d distance from Xn-1 to Xn along Z n -1 direction.
+* d distance from Xn-1 to Xn along Z n -1 direction.

-We lay out the robot system, and we do this following rules.
-Namely:
+We lay out the robot system following the below rules when we do so:

 * z-axis is in direction of joint axis
 * x-axis is parallel to the common normal (line perpinddicular to both joints), or free if no unique common normal